 Adverse effects of the lockdown

 As soon as the lockdown was announced, a pall of gloom descended on the tourism sector.
 Nearly 4 lakhs people associated with the tourism sector in Agra were worried about earning their daily bread and butter.
-Not only big industries but small-scale units beard the worst impact of the pandemic.
+Not only big industries but small-scale units bear the worst impact of the pandemic.

 From five-star hotels to budget-friendly lodges were waiting for the customers.
-Nearly 550 hotels, more than 150 guest houses and 150 restaurants have been shut for the past 5 months.
+Nearly 550 hotels, more than 150 guest houses, and 150 restaurants have been shut for the past 5 months.
 From taxi drivers to once crowded parking areas eagerly waited for things to get normal again.
 No wonder photographers, guides, hoteliers were left with no work.
 1750 guides and travel and tour operators were unemployed.

-Have a look at some of the directly and indirectly affected industries:
+Have a look at some of the, directly and indirectly, affected industries: